-The length of a : definition is very easy to determine.
+The length of a: definition is very easy to determine.
 The colon and word generate the dictionary entry, which gives an overhead of four words.
 Thereafter, add one word for every defined word in the definition, including the semi-colon, and two for every literal.
-Timing is more a function of the execution time of each word in the definition than their number -- only you can estimate that t-- but you must add the interpreter cycle overhead for each word, which is 12 μs on the 316.
-If you are trying to decide whether to define a word separately or include its functions in other definitions. you can assume that you break even in memory space if you will use the defined word two - five times, and will save (length -1) words for every subsequent usage.
+Timing is more a function of the execution time of each word in the definition than their number -- only you can estimate that -- but you must add the interpreter cycle overhead for each word, which is 4.6 μs on the PDP 11.
+If you are trying to decide whether to define a word separately or include its functions in other definitions, you can assume that you break even in memory space if you will use the defined word two - five times, and will save (length 1) words for every subsequent usage.
 The cost in time will be 1 interpreter cycle per usage -- not very much for what can be an extremely great saving in core.

-+Typical times for simple operators such as +, -, stack operations, ρ , =, etc. are around 22 μ s.
+[†]Typical times for simple operators such as +, -, stack operations, 0, =, etc. are around 6 $\,\mu s$ on the PDP 11.